Elementary Real Analysis: Functions and relations

 \begin{exer} Suppose that two functions are congruent by Definition~\ref{def_rovnostFci}.
-Is it true that they are both injective or not?
-The same question for surjective, bijective, constant, and identical functions. \end{exer} To reveal one solution of this exercise, bijectivness is not preserved by the congruence of functions.
-Thus it is not a~substantial property of maps and instead of bijective maps we should speak rather of pairs of sets in bijection.
+Is it true that they both are, or are not, injective?
+Same question for surjective, bijective, constant, and identity functions. \end{exer} We reveal one answer: bijective functions are not preserved by congruence.
+Thus, bijectiveness is not an essential property of functions.